 Damjan Zdravev, Programme Officer

 Damjan Zdravev holds a master’s degree in conflict transformation and peace building from the Centre for Justice and Peacebuilding at the Eastern Mennonite University in Harrisonburg Virginia.
 Damjan has more than ten years’ experience from the civil society sector in the Western Balkans, working on civil society development, civic engagement and gender equality.

 Milos Stankovic, Regional Programme Assistant

-Milos Stankovic is currently attending his final year at the Bachelor’s programme ”Human and Social Resources Management” at University of Belgrade.
+Milos Stankovic holds a Bachelor’s degree in human and social resources management from the University of Belgrade.
 He has previous experience from human rights trainings and work against discrimination.
 Milos joined Civil Rights Defenders in 2016.

 Marko Mihailovic, Regional Programme Assistant

 Besides working with Civil Rights Defenders, Marko Mihailovic is a student at the Bachelor’s programme “Digital Arts and New Media” at the Faculty of Media and Communications, University of Belgrade.
 He has also studied one year at the Law School of the University.
 Marko joined Civil Rights Defenders in 2016.

 Najra Isakovic holds a MA in Psychology from University of Sarajevo.
 She has previous working experience from the field of human rights, administration and social research.
 Among other things, Najra has worked with marginalised groups, mainly related to the Roma community in Sarajevo as well as in Gazinatep, Turkey, where she worked with Syrian refugees.
 Prior to joining Civil Rights Defenders Najra was a research associate at the Center for Social Research in Sarajevo.

 Gordana Andric, Communications Officer